Micheline Roquebrune: Who Is Sean Connery’s Wife?

-Sean Connery has died age 90.
+Sean Connery has died at age 90.
 The legendary Scottish actor, best known for playing James Bond, is survived by his wife, the Moroccan-French painter Micheline Roquebrune.
-Sean and Micheline were married in 1975 after meeting five years earlier, and have been together for over 45 years.
+Sean and Micheline were married in 1975 after meeting five years earlier and had been together for over 45 years.

 Sean And Micheline Met In 1970

 Micheline, born in 1929, was raised in Scotland and spoke multiple languages, including English, French, and Spanish, per Closer.
-She was a talented golfer from a young age, and in fact won many tournaments, although she chose to pursue a career as a painter.
+She was a talented golfer from a young age and won many tournaments, though she chose to pursue a career as a painter.

-According to The Sun, it was golf that brought her and Sean together, as she originally met the actor at a golf tournament in Morocco in 1970.
+According to The Sun, golf brought Micheline and Sean together, as she originally met the actor at a golf tournament in Morocco in 1970.
 At the time, the Bond star was still married to his first wife, although they had recently separated.

 Micheline later spoke to France’s Gala magazine about how fiery their connection was right away, revealing that they were attracted to each other from the first night they met.